iso-code/LGR-DLT100/README.md

 - start the script, then start a measurement cycle with the LGR

 addition in file: mimic_pal_sampler_DLT-100.py
-I added the ption to use the RTS and DTS signal to switch some valve. new features: automated sampling if solonoid valves are attached to the DTS/RTS pinouts of the serail adapter
+I added the option to use the RTS and DTS signal to switch some valve. new features: automated sampling if solonoid valves are attached to the DTS/RTS pinouts of the serial ports

 A applied example can be found here: https://doi.org/10.5194/hess-20-715-2016